ngDocumentor/ngDocumentor/src/assets/mddocs/intro.md

 * NOTE: All .md files including home.md will map to `/FILENAME` (without .md) url path for .json configuration files.
 Example: `assets/mddocs/introduction.md` will be mapped to link `/introduction`.
 Similarly, `assets/mddocs/mysubfolder/introduction.md` will be mapped to link `mysubfolder/introduction`.

 * EXCEPTION NOTE: If you want to reference other markdown files within your markdown files as internal links then use a `#` in from of your links.
 Example: `assets/mddocs/somefile.md` will be referred as `#/somefile` like this `[Some File](#/somefile)` inside the referencing file.
 This is currently a requirement.
 If you think we can avoid it, please send a pull request.
-[Link inside .md file - Demo](#/topnav).
+[Link inside .md file for Topnav - Demo](#/topnav).

 * Thats it!
 Push your code to your server root or folder.
 Your simple documentation site is online.